Dr Catherine Field B.Sc.Hons, D.Clin.Psych, CPsychol

-I have experience of working with children and young people aged 0-19 years, and their families, across a wide range of emotional and behavioural difficulties.
+I have experience working with children and young people aged 0-18 years, and their families, across a wide range of emotional and behavioural difficulties.
 After I qualified, I developed a particular interest in early intervention and the prevention of problems, sleeping difficulties, pre-schoolers and attachment parenting.
-Since having children, I have worked on a part time basis, and have spent most of this time working with primary school aged children, behaviour management and parenting skills.
-More recently I have been working with teenagers with a range of mental health issues including anxiety, low mood, anger, and obsessive tendencies/habits.
-I am also providing input in to local diabetes teams to help with acceptance, adherence, and emotional wellbeing.
+Since having children, I have worked on a part-time basis, and initially spent most of this time working with primary school-aged children, behaviour management and parenting skills.
+Over the last decade, I have also been working with teenagers with a range of mental health issues including anxiety, low mood, anger, and obsessive tendencies/habits.
+In the NHS, most of my time in the paediatric service is allocated to the paediatric diabetes teams to help with acceptance, adherence, and emotional well-being.

 Prior to training as a Clinical Psychologist, I worked in the fields of homelessness and addictions, a medium secure hospital for adults, and clinical research.

-Since qualifying I have undertaken two years of family therapy training, and completed a post-graduate certificate in Clinical Supervision.
-I am now undertaking training in mindfulness and Acceptance and Commitment Therapy (ACT), a growing branch of cognitive behaviour therapy.
+Since qualifying, I have undertaken two years of family therapy training and completed a post-graduate certificate in Clinical Supervision.
+I have extensive recent training and experience in mindfulness and Acceptance and Commitment Therapy (ACT), a growing branch of cognitive behaviour therapy.
+I have recently trained in EMDR (Eye Movement Desensitisation and Reprocessing), an evidenced-based treatment originally developed for trauma and PTSD but now used widely in many areas.

-I have three children, the oldest of whom is now a teenager, who all present in their own unique way.
+I have three teenage children, who all present in their own unique way.
 I am familiar with the challenges of parenting in today’s society, both personally and professionally.

 What is a Clinical Psychologist